 Whether you’re single, in a relationship, married, divorced, or widowed, sex is a vital aspect of life.
 Any dysfunction that occurs in this area is bound to cause disappointment and frustration.
 Although the frustration that results from a lack of sexual activity can lead to depressive symptoms, the link between sexual frustration and depression is a bit more complicated than that.
 Sometimes, it’s actually the depression that causes sexual dysfunction.
 In short, it works both ways.

 What Is Sexual Frustration?

 In essence, frustration is an emotional state that you experience when a particular need is not met.
+Sexual frustration, therefore, is the state of not receiving the sexual satisfaction you that you need or want.
 Regardless of the nature of your frustration, the effects are relatively the same.
 At first, you get cranky, moody, and irritable; you lose your focus quickly; you don’t sleep well.
 If you’re deprived for an extended period, you begin to feel disappointed and eventually stop trying.